trueos/pcbsd/src-qt5/docs/update.rst

 Since "appliance" mode restricts the application to jails only, the first time AppCafe® is run in appliance mode, it will go straight to a welcome page offering to create a jail if no jails yet exist on the system.

-The rest of this section describes how manage software using AppCafe®.
+The rest of this section describes how to manage software using AppCafe®.

 .. index:: AppCafe®
 .. _Using AppCafe®: